-We observe, we learn and we offer guidance accordingly.
-Through observation we learn not only about the child's intellectual development but about the interpersonal self as well.
-Addressing the whole child is our goal.
+The Montessori teacher is a trained observer and through observations of the child she learns of his intellectual and interpersonal selves, revealing the whole child.
 The role of observer is not a passive one.
 It requires constant attention and careful examination.
 It summons respect and appreciation for individual differences.
 It inspires fascination at what we see there.

 The Montessori teacher is able to interact while observing and spends much of her class time working with individual children with their work and making work choices.
 It is important that the children feel secure and comfortable with the adults in the classroom and that they have the sense that we are happy to be with them and enjoy their company.
 We must serve as responsible role models and be aware of our influence on their young lives.

 This calls for humility, compassion, patience, acceptance and understanding.

 A sense of humor is essential!
 Sharing their laugher, spontaneity and great joy is the children's gift to us.